Travel stocks fall as Omicron spurs mass flight cancellations for fourth day | Business

 Travel stocks fall as Omicron spurs mass flight cancellations for fourth day

 Shares of U.S. airlines and other travel-related companies fell on Monday as rising Omicron cases and weather-related problems forced the cancellation of hundreds more flights, leaving travelers stranded across the country during the holidays.
-Over 800 flights were canceled within, into, or out of the United States on Monday, data from flight-tracking website FlightAware.com showed.
+Over 1,000 flights were canceled within, into, or out of the United States on Monday, data from flight-tracking website FlightAware.com showed.
+Globally, more than 2,600 flights were scrapped.

-That was on top of over 3,000 flight cancellations during the Christmas holiday weekend, typically a peak time for travel for Americans.
-Shares of American Airlines Group Inc, United Airlines Holdings Inc, Delta Air Lines Inc and Southwest Airlines Co were down between 0.2% and 0.8%.
+That was on top of over 3,000 U.S. flight cancellations during the Christmas holiday weekend, typically a peak time for travel for Americans.
+Shares of American Airlines Group Inc, United Airlines Holdings Inc and Delta Air Lines Inc were down about 1% in afternoon trade.
+Southwest Airlines Co's shares recovered losses to trade about flat.

 Most airline stocks have rallied this year on hopes of a travel boom as travelers start visiting friends and family after dealing with pandemic-related restrictions last year.
 However, staff shortages at airlines, weather-related disruptions and now the fast-spreading Omicron variant have disrupted flights frequently this year.

 Other travel stocks also came under pressure as Omicron triggers fears of tougher restrictions.
-Shares of Norwegian Cruise Line Holdings, Royal Caribbean Cruises Ltd and Carnival Corp were down between 1.1% and 2.3%.
+The U.S. Centers for Disease Control and Prevention said on Monday it was investigating nearly 70 cruise ships after reports of COVID-19 cases on board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)